 If you can safely get on your roof, check for any damage that may have occurred from the rain, debris, ice, and snow.

 - Clean your gutters

 In the summer, home maintenance is not the most desirable thing to focus on or worry about.
-But you should still focus on these minor home maintenance tips early in the summer season, so you can fully enjoy the rest of your summer!
+But, here is a quick list of items to focus on as you head into the warmer months:

 - Inspect your basement for any moisture